 Q: What do you enjoy most about Cape Town, how’s the quality of life?

 A: Cape Town is a unique city, where unsurpassed natural beauty and a cosmopolitan metropolis blend into one.
-While South Africans named Cape Town the “Sleeping Mother City”, it is actually extremely vibrant with active communities in IT, entrepreneurship, social sustainability, finance, and various other ecosystems.
+It's extremely vibrant with active communities in IT, entrepreneurship, social sustainability, finance, and various other ecosystems.
 I love the fast-growing communities here, where I am exposed to new ideas and passionate change agents all the time!

 Q: Any negatives?
 What do you miss most about home?